-HEMPSTEAD, N.Y. – In the latter half of the 20th century, the New York region became the hub of a far-reaching empire of cosmetics and health and beauty aids.
-But by the end of the 20th century, many brands and companies, large and small, had disappeared, either neglected by parent companies until they died or purposefully shut down to eliminate competition and take tax write offs.
+HEMPSTEAD, N.Y. – In the latter half of the 20th century, the New York region became the hub of a far-reaching empire of cosmetics and cosmetics and beauty products.
+But by the end of the 20th century, many brands and companies, large and small, had disappeared, either neglected by parent companies until they died or were purposefully shut down to eliminate competition and take tax write offs.

-One such oddball cosmetics brand that survived is Queen Helene, made by Hempstead, N.Y. based Para Laboratories.
-Queen Helene is one of those completely retro brands that never changed, and by the time it was unfashionable it became fashionable again.
+One such oddball cosmetics brand that survived is Queen Helene, made by the Hempstead, N.Y. based Para Laboratories.
+Queen Helene is one of those completely retro brands that never changed, and by the time it was unfashionable, it became fashionable again.

-The Queen Helene brand completely defies all current marketing logic, and we hope it stays that way.
-The name sounds like Gladys Kravitz, and the gunk looks vile, though it isn’t as bad smelling as it would appear.
+The Queen Helene brand completely defies all MBA-type marketing logic.
+Unwittingly hip, as Spy Magazine used to say.
+The name reminds of Gladys Kravitz, and the gunk (in a clear tube) looks vile, though it isn’t as bad smelling as it would appear.
+Their Mint Julep Masque is a sort of poultice, and would be good for removing all sorts of carbuncles, aka Canterbury Tales.
 The graphics are so outdated that they are hip, and the price is cheap.
 As far as we know, they don’t advertise.
 How do they do it?
 The stuff has a great word-of-mouth market.
 The name, writes beauty blogger Metalia on Blogher, evokes a certain woman, but the blogger loves the product:

 (Which, by the way, totally calls to mind a blowsy older woman who flounces into your apartment COMPLETELY UNINVITED, wearing shiny housecoats and sloshing her “orange juice” on your freshly-washed floor, saying things like, “Oh, you’re such a card, darling!”
 Not like I ever had a neighbor like this, or anything.)